alfredpyk/Project-GeBIZ/README.md

 _Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services._

-1. Get a free API Key at [https://example.com](https://example.com)
+1. Download and install a community (free) version of UiPath-Studio [[https://account.uipath.com](https://account.uipath.com/)

-2. Clone the repo
+3. Clone the repo
    ```sh
    git clone https://github.com/your_username_/Project-Name.git
    ```